miguelmota/miguelmota.github.io/blog/_posts/2015-11-20-generate-self-signed-ssl-certificate.md

 [![]({{ page.url }}/connection-not-private-proceed.png)]({{ page.url }}/connection-not-private-proceed.png)

-This is normal since we're using this for development purposes, so you can hit *Proceed to localhost*.
+This is normal since we're using this for development purposes.
+Go ahead and hit *Proceed to localhost*.

 # Trusting The Certificate

-You probably noticed the ugly red x over the https lock since the certificate could not be validated by a CA.
+You probably noticed the ugly red x over the https lock icon since the certificate could not be validated by a CA.

 [![]({{ page.url }}/ssl-lock-x.png)]({{ page.url }}/ssl-lock-x.png)